lnthach/SAX-SEQL/results/README.md

 ## SAX-VSM

-We tested SAX-VSM with the following parameters (the same parameters we used for SAX-SEQL): window size = 0.2 * length of time series word size = 16 alphabet size = 4
+We tested SAX-VSM with the following parameters (the same parameters we used for SAX-SEQL): window size = 0.2 * length of time series, word size = 16, alphabet size = 4

 File: sax-vsm-fixed-params.csv